benallen-dev/benallen-dot-dev/content/_index.md

 ## Computers suck ass

-This website is basically me ranting about all the ways in which javascript will ruin your life.
+This website is basically me ranting about all the ways in which Javascript will ruin your life.

-TODO: Remove salt from webpage